hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/hpc-modules.md

 If you want to build your own software build for specific Hardware, we provide tools which help you, see [Installing Custom Software](installing-custom-software.md)

-### Scientific Software Managment
+### Scientific Software Management

-Our scientific software stack, available via module files are mainly build with Easybuild.
-This tool helps us to install and maintian software packages and recycle existing installation procedures.
-There are plenty of install instructions available [Easybuild/Easyconfigs](https://github.com/easybuilders/easybuild-easyconfigs), which can be installed also in the user space with low effort, see [Installing Custom Software](installing-custom-software.md)
+Our scientific software stack, available via module files are mainly build with EasyBuild.
+This tool helps us to install and maintain software packages and recycle existing installation procedures.
+There are plenty of install instructions available [EasyBuild/Easyconfigs](https://github.com/easybuilders/easybuild-easyconfigs), which can be installed also in the user space with low effort, see [Installing Custom Software](installing-custom-software.md)